Kakadu National Park is arguably the spiritual heart of Australia, and is a mandatory ‘must see’ on any visit to the

-Remember to be ‘croc-wise’ wherever you choose to swim in Kakadu National Park.
-Obey all signs, and if there is no sign — assume that there are crocodiles present.
+Remember to be ‘croc-wise’ wherever you choose to swim in the Top End.
+Obey all safety signs and directions.

 Do you have any suggestions to add to our list of ten top things to do in Kakadu National Park?
 We would love to hear from you.
 Please leave a comment below.